qdingqim/Pac-mo/docs/status.md

 <br> Notice that version 1.4 did not even reach to any solution during the test of more than 200 missions.
 However, version 1.6 was able to finish acquiring all twenty-seven 'gold_ingot' within 2-14 missions.
 Hence, the __choose_action__ function revised in 1.6 has better path searching performance than the function in version 1.4

 ## Remaining Goals and Challenges:
+For the challenge, it is mainly about how well the q_table would work.
+And except that, the remaining goal is to make the map and environment more complicated.
 __- Improving Q-learing:__

   We are trying to improve cases, where the q-values must be updated.
 Current version (1.6) Q-values are accumulated based on the success of each movement.
 For example, if the player succeed moving to the next cell chosen by the choose_action algorithm, the Q-value is updated with reward 1, in which its direction from the previous cell is updated.
 The player accumulates another 1 reward from picking up the "gold_ingot" in the game.
 The Q-values are decreased if and only if either the player detects the wall or the player is killed (contacted) to the monster.

   Since for most cases, the Q-table are implemented in a static enviroment.(eg lava, fixed item).
 However for our game, the monster follows Dijkstra to the agent which means the pattern of its movement is somehow unpredictable.
-In this case, q-table doesn't work perfectly well.
-Our next goal is to find diverse cases of the q-value update instances and improve the accuracy of the Q-table or to find a better algorithm to help the agent learn.
+In this case, q-table doesn’t work perfectly well.
+If we can find the only one solution to achieve the best reward without dying, the Q_learing would work perfectly well.
+Our next goal is to find diverse cases of the q-value update instances and improve the accuracy of the Q-table or to modify the algorithm based on current q-learning to help the agent learn.

 __- Make more possible paths in the map:__

   Current version (1.6) has one square shape map.
-We are going to add more paths in between maps; test out if the player can finish the game as Q-table is accumulated.
+We are going to add more paths in between maps; test out if the player can finish the game as Q-table is accumulated.For example, we use squared with cross inside instead of a simple square.

+__- More monsters inside the map:__

+  Current version only has one monster agent in the map, which means the agent is less likely to die.
+We will try to add 1 more or 2 more monsters to see if the agent still performs good.
+One drawbacks of more monsters is that it is taking more resources from computer, since 3 agents are already taking almost 8G ram.
+This memory usage problem is probably not going to be solved.